Gain access to personalized product screening, the best pricing, rewards, and more!

 How to Get Rid of Rose Slugs

-- We recommend spraying Dominion 2L on plants and garden soil to kill rose slugs and end the infestation.
-Apply as needed until you no longer notice Rose slug activity.
+- We recommend spraying Dominion 2L on plants to kill rose slugs and end the infestation.
+Apply as needed until you no longer notice rose slug activity.

 Preventing Rose Slug Reinfestation

-- To prevent rose slug re-infestation, spray Dominion 2L every 2 or 3 months for continued protection and control, and tend to your rose garden regularly.
+- To prevent rose slug re-infestation, spray Dominion 2L every 3 months for continued protection and control, and tend to your rose garden regularly.